ZeanQin/zeanqin.github.io/content/drafts/extracting-shift-handover-data-from-paper-forms-in-hospital-environment copy.md

 But overall, the cost function should be relatively simple with just a few variables.
 And I'm not surprised that [only 5 documents](https://docs.microsoft.com/en-us/azure/cognitive-services/form-recognizer/overview#custom-models) are required to get started with.

-#### 2. Adding support for checkbox
+#### 2. Adding support for checkbox/radio question

 The Form Recognizer service [doesn't officially support checkboxes or radio buttons](https://docs.microsoft.com/en-us/azure/cognitive-services/form-recognizer/overview#input-requirements), but I've been able to get around it easily by,

-- applying a label for each option in a checkbox question, and
+- applying a label for each option in a checkbox or radio question, and
 - at prediction time, treating those labels with a value present as the options that the user has selected.

 As an example, the form that the hospitals used contains a checkbox question with two options - AM or PM.
-During the training process, I'd set up the labels <code>_Shift.9:00</code> and <code>_Shift.17:00</code> for the AM and PM option respectively (see below).
+During the training process, I'd set up the labels <code>_Shift.9:00</code> and <code>_Shift.17:00</code> for the AM and the PM option respectively (see below).

 <asset src="articles/shift-handover-data-extraction/add-checkbox-support.png" name="Add support for checkbox" newline></asset>

-When it comes to predicting a form, I'd take the labels with any string value (e.g. an 'x' in the screenshot above) present as the options being checked.
+Hypothetically, if we fed the form above to the trained model, a string 'x' will be extracted for both <code>_Shift.9:00</code> and <code>_Shift.17:00</code>.
+I'd consider both checked if this is a checkbox question, and I'd consider the first option is checked if this was a radio question.

 #### 3. Run the data extraction process as a background task and send users notifications when extraction is complete